Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Separability

 where we have used that $\ket{\phi}$ and $\ket{\phi^{\bot}}$ are the $+\lambda$ and $-\lambda$ eigenvalues of $U$ respectively.
 As the components of the expansion are orthogonal to each other, $\mu$ must satisfy:

-Since $U \otimes I^{n-1}$ is unitary, $\lambda \not= 0$ and we either have (i) $\alpha = 0$, $\mu = - \lambda$, and $\ket{\delta} =\ket{\psi'_2} \ket{\phi^{\bot}}\ket{\psi_2}$ or (ii) $\beta = 0$, $\mu = +\lambda$, and $\ket{\delta} = \ket{\psi'_1}\ket{\phi}\ket{\psi_1}$.
-In either case $\ket{\delta}$ has a separable form as claimed. \end{proof}
+Since $U \otimes I^{n-1}$ is unitary, $\lambda \not= 0$ and we either have (i) $\alpha = 0$, $\mu = - \lambda$, and $\ket{\delta} = \ket{\phi^{\bot}}\otimes \ket{\psi_2}$ or (ii) $\beta = 0$, $\mu = +\lambda$, and $\ket{\delta} = \ket{\phi}\otimes\ket{\psi_1}$.
+In either case, $\ket{\delta}$ has a separable form as claimed. \end{proof}

-As every Pauli matrix is both Hermitian and unitary, combining~\Cref{prop:eigenstate,prop:separability}, we immediately obtain the following corollary: \begin{corollary} Every term of type $\I^{i-1} \otimes \type{U} \otimes \I^{n-i}$ is separable, for any $U \in \{\pm X, \pm Y, \pm Z\}$.
-That is, the $i^{th}$ factor has type $\type{U}$ and is not entangled with the rest of the system. \end{corollary}
+As every Pauli matrix is both Hermitian and unitary, combining~\Cref{prop:eigenstate,prop:separability}, we immediately obtain the following corollary: \begin{corollary} Every term of the form $\I^{i-1}~\otimes~U~\otimes~\I^{n-i}$ is separable, for any $U$ $\in$ $\{\pm X, \pm Y, \pm Z\}$.
+That is, the $i^{th}$ factor satisfies the predicate $U$ and is not entangled with the rest of the system. \end{corollary}

-Following Gottesman's notation, let $\type{U}_k$ be the $n$-qubit type where the $k^{th}$ factor has the single-qubit type $\type{U}$ and is separable from the rest of the system.
-For example, the type $\X_1 \equiv \X \otimes \I$ describes the set of two separable qubits where the first qubit is in the \X eigenstate\footnote{For precision, we should say $\X_{1 \in [2]}$ to indicate the size of the system, but this will always be clear from the context.}.
-The two-qubit product state $\ket{0} \otimes \ket{+}$ can be given the intersection type $\Z_1 \cap \X_2$ to signify that each qubit is separable from the other. \Cref{cor:1qubit-sep} then justifies the following separability rules:
+Following Gottesman's notation, let $U_k$ be the $n$-qubit predicate where the $k^{th}$ factor satisfies the single-qubit predicate $U$ and is separable from the rest of the system.
+For example, the predicate $\X_1 \equiv \X \otimes \I$ describes the set of two separable qubits where the first qubit is in the \X eigenstate\footnote{For precision, we should say $\X_{1 \in [2]}$ to indicate the size of the system, but this will always be clear from the context.}.
+The two-qubit product state $\ket{0} \otimes \ket{+}$ satisfies the intersection predicate $\Z_1 \cap \X_2$ to signify that each qubit is separable from the other. \Cref{cor:1qubit-sep} then justifies the following separability-based simplification rules:

 Since $A$ being separable in a larger system $B$ implies that the rest of $B$ is separable from $A$, we can add the following rules for distributing separability judgments across intersections:

 Using these rules, we can re-write $\X_1 \cap (\X \otimes \Z \otimes \Z)$ as $\X_1 \cap (\Z \otimes \Z)_{2,3}$.